kostawagh/CodSoft/Task2_TicTacToe/README.md

 # TicTacToe v1.3

+# HOW TO START THE PROGRAM
+- Download the .zip file of this repository
+- Run the **TicTacToe*.pyw* file to run the TicTacToe game

 ## Overview
 Tic-Tac-Toe is a classic 3x3 grid game where you play as 'X' against an AI opponent that plays as 'O'.
 The game supports different difficulty levels for the AI: Easy, Medium, and Hard.